 Time In The Market

 Using that information, plus a little guesswork, it seems likely that her Exxon Mobil pot was probably worth a couple million dollars by the late-1990s.
-Now, between that point and when she passed away Exxon’s stock price increased from $35 to around $85, or more than double.
+Between that point and when she passed away, Exxon’s stock price increased from $35 to around $85, or more than double.
 Great, but the kicker is that Phyllis Stone was already around 77 years old at the time of the merger.
 The fact that she managed to live another fourteen years was, ultimately, worth millions of dollars to her.
-If she had passed away in her late-70s, we may never have heard her story.
-(That said her estate would still have been a worth a few million dollars, which is still very impressive!).
+If she had passed away in her late 70s, we may never have heard her story.
+(That said, her estate would still have been a worth a few million dollars, which is still very impressive!).

 The dividend income situation is equally extraordinary.
 Exxon was paying quarterly dividends worth around 21¢ per share in 1999 (after adjusting for subsequent stock splits).
 Given the size of Stone’s stake at the time, it is likely that the company was cutting her a check for over $12,000 every single quarter.
 That is the equivalent around $18,500 in quarterly income today after adjusting for inflation.

 Pretty impressive, but it gets better.
 Thanks to dividend reinvestment, Stone basically got a double whammy in terms of income growth.
 First, Exxon spent the next fourteen years using its free cash flow to annihilate the share count.
 I have Exxon Mobil retiring somewhere in the region of 2.5b shares between year-end 1999 and the start of 2013, equivalent to around 35% of the initial outstanding total.
 Those share repurchases ultimately contributed to total per-share dividend growth of 8% per annum, on average, during that period.